Augustin-Louis Cauchy: Wave theory, mechanics, elasticity

 In the theory of light he worked on Fresnel's wave theory and on the dispersion and polarization of light.
 He also contributed research in mechanics, substituting the notion of the continuity of geometrical displacements for the principle of the continuity of matter.
 He wrote on the equilibrium of rods and elastic membranes and on waves in elastic media.
 He introduced a 3 × 3 symmetric matrix of numbers that is now known as the Cauchy stress tensor.
 In elasticity, he originated the theory of stress, and his results are nearly as valuable as those of Siméon Poisson.

 Number theory

 Other significant contributions include being the first to prove the Fermat polygonal number theorem.

 Complex functions

 Cauchy is most famous for his single-handed development of complex function theory.
 The first pivotal theorem proved by Cauchy, now known as Cauchy's integral theorem, was the following:

 where f(z) is a complex-valued function holomorphic on and within the non-self-intersecting closed curve C (contour) lying in the complex plane.
 The contour integral is taken along the contour C. The rudiments of this theorem can already be found in a paper that the 24-year-old Cauchy presented to the Académie des Sciences (then still called "First Class of the Institute") on August 11, 1814.
 In full form the theorem was given in 1825.
-The 1825 paper is seen by many as Cauchy's most important contribution to mathematics.